-- Aging infrastructure.
+- 1. Aging infrastructure.
 Many of the locks and dams in Missouri are 100+ years old.
 Additionally, maintenance practices focus on reactive fixes as lock components fail, rather than preventative maintenance.
-There is an estimated backlog in maintenance along the entire Mississippi and Illinois Rivers of over \$1 billion as of FY2019.
-In addition, the Missouri River has experienced substantial variation in channel depth since 2019 due to flooddamaged river structures and unrepaired levees.
-This impacts navigability and reliability along the Missouri River, requiring additional investment in dredging to provide a consistently navigable channel for shippers. - 2.
+There is an estimated backlog in maintenance along the entire Mississippi and Illinois Rivers of over \$1 billion as of FY2019. - 2.
 Flooding and hazardous weather.
 Repeated severe flooding events in 2019 caused an estimated total economic cost of over \$383 million in delays, closures and damage along highway, rail, air and water transportation routes.
 The Governor-appointed Flood Recovery Advisory Working Group recommended more investment in flood control and navigation infrastructure and to conduct a study to develop modern flood control infrastructure.
-The working group also recommended that the USACE have more control over the repairs and maintenance of river infrastructure, along with authorization to fund repairs at 100% Federal expense.
-Furthermore, it recommended that Congress funds the USACE to dredge the Upper Mississippi River and modernize the Mississippi River lock and dam system. - Emerging port development.
+The working group also recommended that the USACE have more control over the repairs and maintenance of river infrastructure, along with authorization to fund repairs at 100% of Federal expense.
+Furthermore, it recommended that Congress funds the USACE to dredge the Upper Mississippi River and modernize the Mississippi River lock and dam system. - 3.
+Emerging port development.
 Many ports are in the early stages of development or revitalization.
 As of the 2020-2024 planned Capital Improvement Plan, Missouri's ports have identified more than \$100 million in current port capital improvement needs, such as dock construction, mooring, site development, access improvements and facility upgrades.